 The aim of the study programme is to educate landscape architects who can operate within the framework of a sustainable societal development.
 Graduates who complete this programme will be equipped with the skills and knowledge to address the design and development of landscapes undergoing rapid change.

-Students on the programme study together with Scandinavian students doing a five-year integrated master’s in landscape architecture with three years of primary education at the Oslo School of Architecture (AHO) and two years of specialisation at UiT - The Arctic University of Norway.
+Students on the programme study with Scandinavian students undergoing a five-year integrated master’s in landscape architecture with three years of primary education at the Oslo School of Architecture (AHO) and two years of specialisation at UiT The Arctic University of Norway.
 All students on the programme follow the same curriculum.

 After passing the course the student will have the following learning outcomes: